Get the ArenaCoach Desktop App

 Is Devastation Evoker good in Midnight Season 1?

-Devastation Evoker is B tier in Solo Shuffle with a 55.7% win rate at 1,845+ rating.
+Devastation Evoker is B tier in Solo Shuffle with a 50.3% round win rate this season.
 It is a middle-of-the-pack option in the current meta.

 What is the stat priority for Devastation Evoker in PvP?